Margaret Emerson: Vanderbilt estate

+A report submitted to the New York Surrogate's Court in October 1943 by the executors of Alfred Vanderbilt's estate noted that the value of Margaret's $5,000,000 trust fund from Alfred's estate had fallen to $4,637,265, and that during the period since her husband's death she had been paid $4,332,635 in income from the trust.

+Emerson Estate

 Margaret's father Isaac Edward Emerson died in 1931.
 His Will was filed for Probate in the New York Surrogate's Court on 30 January 1931, and divided an estate of over $12,700,000 amongst his family.
 The bulk of the estate consisted of controlling interests in four companies: Emerson's Bromo-Seltzer, the Emerson Drug Company, the Maryland Glass Corporation and the Emerson Hotel.
 His stock in these companies (worth approximately $9,000,000 in 1931) was placed in a 20-year trust fund, with his second wife to receive 35.5% of the annual income, his only daughter Margaret 35.5%, his granddaughter Gloria Baker 6%, and 2% each to his grandsons Alfred Gwynne Vanderbilt Jr. and George Washington Vanderbilt III.
 At the end of the 20-year Trust period the trust assets were to be divided amongst the beneficiaries and their children in the same proportions.
 Margaret also received a life interest in all of her father's real estate in the Worthington Valley, which would divolve upon her son Alfred following her death.

 The value of the Trust was reported to be approximately $6,000,000 when the Trust vested in 1951, rendering Margaret's share as approximately $2,130,000, her daughter Gloria's share as $360,000, and her sons Alfred and George's shares as $120,000 each.